estefanialunardi/etl_pipeline_for_a_dance_school/README.md

 # Analyzed data
 For a better understanding of the school's target audience, questions regarding the students' profile were evaluated - both in personal matters and in their class preferences.

-## Who they are?
+## Who are they?
-The most prevalent age group is children.
+The most frequent age group is children.
 40% of students are under 12 years old.
 Adolescents (13 to 17) represent 9% of those enrolled.
 Adults (from 18 to 62 years old) also account for 40% of the total.
 The other 10% are made up of elderly people up to 75 years old.
  <img src="https://user-images.githubusercontent.com/101064720/169437408-e09176e7-072a-4ce9-9837-0ee92ac7f107.gif" width="800" align="center" type="gif">

 Although they are the proportionally most significant age group in the school, children are divided between the courses they most frequent.
 Children's classes have an average of 7 students per class(Éveil, Initiation and Préparatoire).
 Older children also participate in other courses, with teenagers mainly, such as the PBT, Classique 1 and Classique 2.